breuner/elbencho/README.md

 ## Prerequisites

+You can get elbencho pre-built from [Docker Hub](https://hub.docker.com/r/breuner/elbencho).
 Building elbencho requires a C++14 compatible compiler, such as gcc version 5.x or higher.

 ### Dependencies for Debian/Ubuntu